Diet For Prediabetes

 Prediabetes Diet Basics

-There are ways to reverse prediabetes naturally before it advances to full Type 2 Diabetes (T2D).
+There are safe and effective ways to reverse prediabetes naturally before it advances to type 2 Diabetes (T2D).
 One of the key methods is through a properly balanced diet, with consideration being given to what and how much is being eaten.
 When working out your prediabetes diet you need to consider the glycemic index (GI) of the foods you are eating, the amount you eat, the combinations you eat and the nutrition provided.
 Your body doesn't just need fuel, it needs the correct fuel.

 Glycemic Index (GI)